GerardHarkema/railtrack/README.md

 # Simple RailTrack Control System
 Note: This repository is currently under construcion.
-All code works, expept documentation is not completed.
+All code works, except documentation is not completed.
 It wil follow soon.

 ![Image](documentation/images/SystemArchitecture.jpg)